NetWilliam/diffpng/README.md

 4. Only if 2 levels detects a mismatch will we increase the levels, default to 5.
 5. If 2 through 5 all fail, then try Downsampling once, with blur, and then doing a simple blur three times.
 Then re-run the comparison.
-6. Default colorlevel setting is 0.05, enough to detect differences but not enough to fail on a slight background tonal difference.
-This emphasizes 'luminance' far above 'chroma'/color in the diff test.
+6. Also do a 'shift by one pixel' test.
+For OpenGL differences b/t platforms.
+7. Alter Default colorlevel setting.
+Try to balance between ignoring small differences in background tones, but not accepting images with big pixel differences.

-This acheives a level of perceptual diff that is roughly equivalent of the following ImageMagick comparison:
+This acheives a level of perceptual diff that is extremely roughly equivalent of the following ImageMagick comparison:

     convert img1 img2 -alpha Off -compose difference -composite -threshold 10% -morphology Erode Square -format "%[fx:w*h*mean]" info: